ozgurgulerx/aistudio-workshop-ozguler/Labs/Lab2 - vanilla RAG automation/Tutorial.md

 # Standard RAG

+In this lab we will create a vanilla RAG pipeline. \
+We will first create a vector index and then use automated flow generation function to create the chatbot. \
+Finally we will deploy the chatbot onto Azure as a webapp.

 **1. Create a new AI Studio project**
 ![Alt text](../../media/new_project.png)

+A project is an organizational container that has tools for AI customization and orchestration, lets you organize your work, save state across different tools like prompt flow, and collaborate with others.
+For example, you can share uploaded files and connections to data sources.

-Think of a project as an extended flow, a GenAI App that brings together LLM's, vector indexes, content security filters, PromptFlow flows...
+Think of a project as a container that brings together all necessary components required to build a GenAI App e.g. LLM's, vision/speech models, Azure Cognitive / AI services (e.g. speech / language / vision services), datasets, vector indexes, vector db's, content security filters, PromptFlow flows (e.g. evaluation flows)...
 ![Alt text](../../media/new-aistudio-project.png)

+For more please see [MSLearn documentation](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/ai-resources#organize-work-in-projects-for-customization).

 **2. Create an Azure AI Search Service**
 Go to Azure portal and search "Azure AI Search" service (Former Azure Cognitive Search).